Finances in Retirement - Investments

 Recency bias relates to our ability to recall information obtained recently more quickly than information we received further in the past.

 The 11-year bull market in U.S. stocks started after the Global Financial Crisis receded.
-Over the last decade-plus, most investors became accustomed to seeing only gains in their investment accounts, so much so that many forgot the pain of 2007 and 2008.
+Over the last decade-plus, most investors have become accustomed to seeing only gains in their investment accounts, so much so that many have forgotten the pain of 2007 and 2008.
 Some even believed it would go on for even longer.

-This, of course, is not (and never will be) the case.
-In March 2020, markets across the globe were in a freefall due to the COVID-19 pandemic and trouble in the oil patch, bringing the bull market to a screeching halt.
+Of course, this is not (and never will be) the case.
+In March 2020, markets across the globe were in freefall due to the COVID-19 pandemic and trouble in the oil patch, bringing the bull market to a screeching halt.
 But remember: just like the good times, the bad times don’t last forever (as we saw when the market rebounded in the rest of 2020).

 Examples: